tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 categories: ["elixir"]
 ---

-At work, we have begun reading through [_99 Bottles of OOP_](https://sandimetz.com/99bottles) as a bookclub book.
+At work, we have begun reading through [_99 Bottles of OOP_](https://sandimetz.com/99bottles) as a book club book.
 The tongue-in-cheek tl;dr of the book laid out in the [preface](https://sandimetz.com/99bottles-sample-ruby#preface) is:

 > It turns out that everything you need to know about Object-Oriented Design (OOD) can be learned from the "[99 Bottles of Beer](https://en.wikipedia.org/wiki/99_Bottles_of_Beer)" song.

-Over the course of the book, the authors use the problem of writing a program to "sing" the 99 Bottles of beer song to discuss different aspect of object-oriented programming and design.
-Our group recently discussed the first chapter, and I am already excited about the discussions we are having.
+Through the book, the authors use the problem of writing a program to "sing" the 99 Bottles of beer song to discuss different aspects of object-oriented programming and design.

 Everything discussed in this post is based on the [first chapter](https://sandimetz.com/99bottles-sample-ruby#chapter-rediscovering-simplicity) which is available as a way to preview the book.
-If this post has **anything** that seems valuable, it's because of this book.
+If this post has _anything_ that seems valuable, it's because of this book.
 Please consider purchasing it.

 While it's not a book on functional programming, I wanted to see how a solution in Elixir would compare to the [possible solutions](https://sandimetz.com/99bottles-sample-ruby#section-c1-simplifying-code) discussed in the book.
 Below is my attempt at solving the problem using Elixir.